Kainat-raisa21/10-Python-OOP-projects-/README.md

-# 12-python-projects-in-7-days-challenge
-In the last week of December 2022, i had challenged myself with the "12 simple Python projects within 7 days" challenge.
-I finished all of the 12 projects in 6 days.
-Here i am going to share my simple project codes.
+# I have taken a challenge to complete 10 unique Python OOP projects with in 28th Feb 2023.
+These projects will help me to learn more about and dive deep into the world of OOP.
+I'll be uploading all of the projects here.